Have a debate (Group Activity)

 - Groups will research and defend a position, in debate format, focusing on one of two key concepts in use in contemporary educational practice (debates will take place during the Adobe Connect session on 11.12.18.)

 - The debates will be structured so that each side will have a short intro (about 5-7 min.), a debate (about 10 min.), and a wrap up, as well as an open discussion time.
+Everyone in the team should learn beforehand few key elements/concepts of the topic.

 - Conditions about the debate: